hanada-yasutaka/QEISPACK/README.md

 ## Examples and Tests:

-- test_qeispack_prb1.f90 is a test program that demonstrates to calculate eigenvalues and eigenvectors.
+- test_qeispack_prb1.f90 is a test program that calculates eigenvalues and eigenvectors.
 - now preparing...

 Compile: